enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 The Protobuf Service offers three distinct, yet interconnected, functionalities, each addressing a specific need within the system's data processing and sensor integration pipeline.

-First, it provides **Protobuf Schema Generation**.
+1. It provides **Protobuf Schema Generation**.
 This functionality allows for the dynamic generation of `.proto` schema files.
 Based on structured input, such as a JSON definition of message types and fields, the service constructs the plain-text Protobuf schema using string templating.
 While not directly compiled or used for data encoding/decoding within the service itself, this `.proto` file is primarily intended for **display purposes on the frontend**, offering users a human-readable representation of their defined data structures.
 This serves as a valuable tool for user validation and understanding of the underlying data model.

-Second, a critical functionality for runtime data processing is **File Descriptor Compilation**.
+2. A critical functionality for runtime data processing is **File Descriptor Compilation**.
 The service compiles one or more generated `.proto` schemas into a **binary File Descriptor Set**.
 A File Descriptor is a compiled, self-describing representation of a Protobuf schema.
 It contains all the necessary metadata about the defined messages, fields, and enumerations in a compact binary format.
 The following code snippet illustrates the subprocess call used for this compilation:

 ```python
 # Compile with protoc